 Stir the ingredients with cracked ice.
 Strain into a chilled wine glass or narrow cocktail goblet rimmed with sugar.
 Cut the peel off half of a lemon in one, wide continuous piece large enough to sit around the entire inside rim of the glass.

 Making a Brandy Crusta requires more than just careful measurements and a cabinet of fine ingredients.
 If you want to make it properly, you need to prepare the glass with sugar.
 Rub the cut side of a lemon around the rim and dip the glass in a plate of sugar.
 Some people believe that the sugar-encrusted rim is where the Crusta gets its name.
-And then there's the all-important lemon peel.
-I have to admit that I never felt good about my presentation of this drink until I had the right glass.
+And then there’s the all-important lemon peel.
+We have to admit that we never felt good about the presentation of this drink until we had the right glass.
 You really want the lemon peel to sit up inside the rim.
-With each sip, you cannot avoid the lemon oil scent, and I think that's the whole idea.
-However, I once had a fantastic Brandy Crusta at the Ritz-Carlton, Half Moon Bay, California that was served on the rocks.
-The bottom line: If you can pull it off, the presentation shown here is the classic configuration, but don't let knife skills or the wrong glass stop you from trying this drink.
-Even if you think you don't like brandy, these flavors are hard to beat.
+With each sip, you cannot avoid the lemon oil scent, and that’s the whole idea.
+However, we once had a fantastic Brandy Crusta at the Ritz-Carlton, Half Moon Bay, California that was served on the rocks.
+The bottom line: If you can pull it off, the presentation shown here is the classic configuration, but don’t let knife skills or the wrong glass stop you from trying this drink.
+Even if you think you don’t like brandy, these flavors are hard to beat.
 Is it better than other cocktails?
-I guess I am saying you could do a lot worse.
+We are saying you could do a lot worse.

-By the way, I've been meaning to write something about it (and I will), but I'll let the cat out of the bag now: I am running out of space for my growing collection of antique glassware.
+By the way, we’ve been meaning to write something about it (and will), but we will let the cat out of the bag now: We’re running out of space for the growing collection of antique glassware.
 The glasses are also beginning to grow tired of Saint Paul, and are looking to mingle with new friends at cocktail parties in distant places.
-If you'd like to own this glass or others you have seen pictured on Summit Sips, many of them are for sale in the Antique/Vintage store.
+If you’d like to own this glass or others you have seen pictured on Summit Sips, many of them are for sale in the Shop.
 Most are in the Coupe/Cocktail section.